HNSDNS/docs/docs/index.md

 *[DoH]: DNS-over-HTTPS.
 A protocol that encrypts the DNS request from the client to the DNS resolver, using HTTPS on port 443.

 *[DoT]: DNS-over-TLS.
-Another DNS encryption protocol, but this one works on it own port: 853.
+Another DNS encryption protocol, but this one works on its own port: 853.

 *[ENS]: Ethereum Name System

 *[DNSSEC/DANE SSL certificate validation]: Attempt to decentralize certification authorities, so anyone can generate it's own self-signed certificate and prove that it owns that domain by adding it's hash to the domain's DNS records, which get signed (DNSSEC) to proof that they haven't been modified.
+Your browser needs to support DANE for this to work.